jcetron/jcetron.github.io/cv.md

 **Cetron, J. S.**, Connolly, A. C., Diamond, S. G., May, V. V., Kraemer, D. J. M. (2016, April).
 The role of motor regions in representing engineering concepts.
 Poster presented at the annual meeting of the Cognitive Neuroscience Society, New York, NY.

 ## Selected Honors, Awards, & Research Funding
+**National Science Foundation Graduate Research Fellow**
+_National Science Foundation, 2019 - Present_
+2019 recipient of the NSF Graduate Research Fellowship award for research program in progress under the title: Understanding how opinions become represented as facts (and how to intervene).

 **Presidential Scholar, Graduate School of Arts and Sciences**
 _Harvard University, Cambridge, MA, September 2018 - Present_
 Selected by the Harvard Graduate School of Arts and Sciences to receive the Presidential Scholarship Award in special recognition of a commitment to public service and intellectual excellence.
 Nominated by the Harvard Department of Psychology.